Urtext edition: Editions currently used

 The Bülow–Lebert edition to which Newman refers is a well-known interpretive edition of the sonatas.

 Robert Estrin, a piano teacher, favors the use of Urtext editions but notes that their use can be problematic for beginning and intermediate students:

 If you’re a serious player, you really want to know what the composer wrote and what the editor added.
 Otherwise, you might not be faithful to the intentions of the composer.
 However, Bach, for example, rarely wrote any phrasing or dynamics in his keyboard music.
 But that doesn’t mean it should be played devoid of expression or phrasing.
 So having some suggestions from the editor can be a godsend.
 Even Mozart doesn’t have a lot of expression marks.
 Sometimes having those markings can be incredibly helpful if you’re a beginner or intermediate student.

 Estrin advocates the type of urtext edition described above, in which the editor's markings intended to help performers are given with grey or otherwise distinct typography.
-He also advocates editions that offering fingerings for keyboard and string players.
+He also advocates editions that offer fingerings for keyboard and string players.